abuhabuh/flask-datadog-monitor/README.md

 - Terraform specs generating and writable to Datadog

 TODO
+- Creating Make commands for easily running things -- .phony and test target not working
 - Test alert thresholds on Datadog and ensure they are working
 - Turn program into